rfong/rflog/_posts/2021-10-14-ghostlines.md

 ctx.stroke();
 ```

-Like a SQL `commit`, this is unnecessary for bulk transactions.
-I fixed this to more efficiently draw bulk lines.
+Like a SQL `commit`, it is unnecessary to reinstate `beginPath()` and `stroke()` so often; you only need to do it at the beginning and end of a bulk set of transactions, or in this case, a bulk set of lines to draw at once.

 ```javascript
 ctx.beginPath();